Dunedin Television produces and broadcasts a wide variety of local programmes every year.

 Even the top network television programmes, when their figures are considered proportionally, only manage the low 20s in percentage terms.
 “So those are massive numbers”.

 What the research showed was from their regional television station, people want local news, community participation and shows relevant to and about their region.
-That’s what Channel 9 provides, he says.
+That’s what Dunedin Television provides, he says.

 “Older, or less mobile viewers, can get a sense of local participation from watching their local television station.”